 For any woman who has struggled to find someone who can cut their curly hair in a supportive manner, the notion of a new 'discovery' by some far away hairdresser with a social media presence can be an alluring proposition of salvation.
 It's no wonder I receive the messages I do from clients who thirst to have what they believe to be the latest best thing they read online somewhere.
 Again, they need to separate reality from online hype and understand that cutting hair isn't that complex a task which necessitates new discoveries every few years.
 Human hair has not evolved in the last decade, let alone the last 2000 years.
 I have spent more than 30 years actively evolving a means of cutting hair which supports all manner of curls equally.
 Have my methods changed and become better over the years?
 Absolutely they have.
 Is anything I do with a pair of scissors 'new' or never been done before?
 Of course not!
 Now, my clients often tell me they haven't had anyone cut their hair the way I do, but that doesn't mean that what I am doing to their hair is at all 'new'.
 It may be new for them, but in the larger scale of history it is not.
 What about my approach and philosophy - my way of working and engaging with clients?
 That I know to be quite different from anything I've come across.
 Still, it probably isn't 'new' as such and I certainly didn't 'invent' anything.
 I just aim to have the client experience be much more supportive than what a conventional hairdresser or salon would likely ever think to offer.

-At the end of the day, a client needs to be able to communicate effectively with me in order to have the best chance at us both feeling satisfied and happy with the result -- on the day and even more so, in the weeks and months ahead.
+At the end of the day, a client needs to be able to communicate effectively with me in order to have the best chance at us both feeling satisfied and happy with the result -- on the first day and even more so, in the weeks and months ahead.
 My cutting methods are as refined and successfully proven as one can find anywhere on this planet and certainly so within Australia.
 And well, they certainly should as it has been my entire professional focus to cut the type of hair I do better than anyone else, anywhere.
 Am I and my work always perfect though?
 Certainly not!
 I am human after all.
-One needs be mindful that the actual act of cutting of one's hair along with the complex emotional resonances connected to it aren't an exact science.
-That stated, I do take exceptional care to ensure the odds of success are about as high as they possibly can be.
+We need be mindful that the actual act of cutting of someone's hair along with the potential emotional resonances connected to their appearance aren't an exact science.
+That stated, I do take exceptional care to ensure the odds of success are about as high as they possibly can be before starting.
 This approach contributes greatly to the success that I have achieved.
 Regardless of the methods used to get there, as long as we both work together in a supportive and open manner, there is no better chance at being happy with your hair than in my chair.

 While online comments are always closed, I encourage any readers to email me their thoughts directly.
 I will always respond in kind.